 California foreclosures are typically nonjudicial, but judicial foreclosures are also allowed.

-Deficiency judgments are generally allowed after judicial foreclosures in California.
-But the lender can’t get one if the loan was:
+Deficiency judgments are generally allowed in judicial foreclosures in California.
+But the lender can't get one if the loan was:

 Also, even if the lender has the legal right to a deficiency judgment, the amount of the judgment is limited to the lesser of the difference between:

 To obtain the deficiency judgment, the lender has to apply to the court within three months of the judicial foreclosure sale and a fair value hearing will be conducted.
 (Cal.
 Code Civ.
 Proc. § 726(b)).

 California's one action rule says that "[t]here can be but one form of action for the recovery of any debt or the enforcement of any right secured by a mortgage upon real property."
 (Cal.
 Code Civ.
 Proc. § 726(a)).
 So, the lender may choose to: